Algorithmic Bias? An Empirical Study into Apparent Gender-Based Discrimination in the Display of STEM Career Ads

 40 Pages Posted: 15 Oct 2016 Last revised: 5 Sep 2021

 We explore data from a field test of how an algorithm delivered ads promoting job opportunities in the Science, Technology, Engineering and Math (STEM) fields.
 This ad was explicitly intended to be gender-neutral in its delivery.
 Empirically, however, fewer women saw the ad than men.
 This happened because younger women are a prized demographic and are more expensive to show ads to.
-An algorithm which simply optimizes cost-effective ad delivery will deliver ads that were intended to be gender-neutral in an apparently discriminatory way, due to crowding out.
+An algorithm which simply optimizes cost-effectiveness in ad delivery will deliver ads that were intended to be gender-neutral in an apparently discriminatory way, due to crowding out.
 We show that this empirical regularity extends to other major digital platforms.

 Keywords: Online Advertising, Algorithmic Bias, Social Media